Shehu-Yakubu/alx-pre_course/README.md

-README file updated from source.
+README file updated from the GitHub repo.